top of page

 Shopping at the Monadnock Food Co-op!

 Rounding up your change makes a difference!
 This fund is made possible through your support!
-During May and July co-op shoppers can round up their change at the registers to donate to the fund for the 2023 grant cycle!
+During select months co-op shoppers can round up their change at the registers to donate to the fund for the 2025 grant cycle!

 farm fund banner.png